TueSearch/search-engine/README.md

     - `*.sql`: These files contain the SQL queries for the project's migration.
 - `.pre-commit-config.yaml`: This file contains the configuration for the pre-commit hooks.
 - `.pylintrc`: This file contains the configuration for the pylint linter.
+- `CHEATSHEET.md`: This file contains the cheatsheet for the project.
 - `CODEOWNERS`.
 This file contains the GitHub code owners for the project.
 - `docker-compose.yml`: Configuration for docker-compose for local development and deployment.
 - `example.env`: This file contains the example environment variables for the project.